remirror/remirror/packages/jest-prosemirror/readme.md

 Simulate a keypress which is run through the editor's key handlers.

 **NOTE** This only simulates the events.
 For example an `Enter` would run all enter key handlers but not actually create a new line.
+I'd welcome a pull request to fix this shortcoming.

 **`char`** - the character to type

 #### fire - `(params: Omit<FireEventAtPositionParameter<Schema>, 'view'>) => ReturnType<typeof createEditor>`

-Fire an event in the editor (very hit and miss).
+Fire an event in the editor.
+This api is not the most well tested and can be quite flakey.

 **`params`** - the fire event parameters